vilab-tartu/potentialFromDDEC/README.md

 ### Parameters

 * -i - Input DDEC file for calculating.
 * -b - The bin size for z-axis creation [Angs]
 * -s - The index of first electrode atom .xyz coordinates
 * -e - The index of last electrode atom .xyz coordinates
 * -N - Sigma value for Gaussian filter
-* -area - Electrode area [Angs2] (If not given, the electrode area is estimated as rectangle unit cell x * unit cell y)
+* -a - Electrode area [Angs2] for the dipole correction (if not given, the electrode area is estimated as rectangle unit cell x * unit cell y)

 ### Example